Omanic: Towards Step-wise Evaluation of Multi-hop Reasoning in Large Language Models: Limitations

 \section{Limitations}

 Omanic has several limitations that suggest directions for future work.
 First, the benchmark is restricted to English only, limiting its applicability to multilingual reasoning evaluation.
 Second, while 4-hop questions represent a meaningful increase in complexity over existing 2-hop benchmarks, extending to longer reasoning chains (e.g., 6-hop or 8-hop) would further test the limits of compositional reasoning.
 Third, although Omanic spans eight knowledge domains, certain specialized domains (e.g., legal, biomedical) remain underrepresented.
-Fourth, the dataset scale (10,296 training and 967 test instances) is moderate; scaling up through broader knowledge graph coverage could improve both training utility and evaluation robustness
+Fourth, the dataset scale (10,296 training and 967 test instances) is moderate; scaling up through broader knowledge graph coverage could improve both training utility and evaluation robustness.
+The motivation statement on Omanic can be found in Appendix~\ref{Statement}.